Manitoba CAEC Test

 Get Your Diploma in 2 Months.

-To write the CAEC exam in Manitoba, you must:
+To write the CAEC test in Manitoba, you must:

 • Be a Canadian citizen